damianhakert/damianhakert.github.io/source/posts/2013-10-17-gitlab-ce-6-dot-2-released.html.md

   - Group owner or admin can remove other group owners
   - Make default user theme configurable (Izaak Alpert)
   - Update logic for validates_merge_request for tree of MR (Andrew Kumanyaev)
-  - Rake tasks for web hooks management (Jonhnny Weslley)
+  - Rake tasks for webhooks management (Jonhnny Weslley)
   - Fixed relative links in markdown

 - - -